dpshah23/Med-Net/README.md

 1. *Doctor and Patient Sign-Up*: Different forms for doctors and patients, gathering relevant personal and professional information.
 2. *Appointment Management*: Doctors can set available slots, and patients can book appointments accordingly.
    - Notifications sent via email for upcoming appointments.
-3. *Health Record Management*: Patients can upload and share medical records securely with doctors.
+3. *Health Record Management*: Patients can share medical records securely with doctors.
 Doctors can update health records after each consultation.
 4. *Real-Time Communication*: Integrated video conferencing for consultations.
 Secure messaging for post-consultation queries and updates.
 5. *Feedback and Rating System*: Patients can provide feedback after consultations